Where Does Mr Hyde Come From?

 Alongside Mary Shelley’s Frankenstein and Bram Stoker’s Dracula, Robert Louis Stevenson’s Jekyll and Hyde are character names from the 19th century which have become key cultural signifiers, even for those who have not read the corresponding novels.
 Stage and film versions have abounded, which has helped; now many people who have never heard of Mary Shelley know about an ugly creature created from body parts, even if they get the maker and the creature confused; Dracula quickly conjures images of bat-winged cloaks, sharp canines and blood on throats; while Jekyll and Hyde have become bywords for spilt personalities and a duality within humankind, where civility masks a monster.

-On the one hand, ‘Henry Jekyll, M.D., D.C.L., L.L.D., F.R.S., etc’ is a very recognisable character.
+On the other hand, ‘Henry Jekyll, M.D., D.C.L., L.L.D., F.R.S., etc’ is a different but very recognisable character type.
 Victorian literature is full of prosperous successful men and the letters after Jekyll’s name identify him as a man of learning and reputation, esteemed by the society in which he and his type enjoyed influence.
 It is reflected too in Stevenson’s description of the hallway of his house, deemed ‘the pleasantest room in London’, with ‘a bright, open fire, and furnished with costly cabinets of oak.’
 His social world develops this further – his guests at dinner are ‘all intelligent, reputable men’.
 But how does Hyde fit into this?
 What is Stevenson exploring and suggesting by the creation of Edward Hyde, a ‘down-right detestable’ man?

 The author was well aware of the varied impulses of human nature from his own background.
 His father, an engineer responsible for the building of lighthouses around Scotland, was a man of established reputation and strict religious views, while his mother came from a family of lawyers and churchmen.
 One of his father’s criticisms of an early book by Stevenson was that ‘there are some three or four irreverent uses of the name of God which offend me and must offend many others’.
 That strictness of parental background contrasts with Stevenson’s abandoning of engineering as a career, compromising with law, but then turning to writing, spending summers in the more bohemian world of the artists and writers of Paris.
 This dichotomy of restraint and indulgence was clearly a burden to him; in a letter to a cousin, he wrote of the contrast between the ‘prim obliterated polite face of life, and the broad, bawdy, and orgiastic – or maenadic’.
 The contrast between the reference to heady Dionysian revelry and the rectitude of the adjective ‘prim’ is striking; here we have the origins of Jekyll and Hyde in a sentence.